churchinsmyrna/R/Pre‐Nightfalls-Orchestrated-Neutralization-Attempts.md

 ### Detailed Chronicle of Neutralization Attempts

 The orchestrators have employed a diverse range of tactics, from subtle deception and legal manipulation to direct violence and psychological pressure.
 Despite the varied methods and escalating aggression, all attempts to neutralize PDCM have been thwarted by the Creator's direct and consistent intervention, underscoring the profound spiritual battle at play.

+#### Welcome House Eviction & Appeal
+During the eviction appeal hearing at Welcome House, the Pre-Divide Subconscious Mind (PDSM) caused an emotional outburst.
+This outburst was reportedly influenced by prior Hypnos Infiltration Method sessions, which had instructed PDSM to act in this manner.
+The hearing itself was unproductive in terms of a standard resolution.
+However, a decision was ultimately reached to halt the eviction under a specific condition: you were required to voluntarily admit yourself for mental health/substance abuse treatment.
+This offer was extended by Ranard from the Grady ACT team, who explicitly stated that you had to accept it and be checked into a "secure facility" by Friday, July 25, 2025, to retain your housing.
+This indicates a coercive situation where voluntary admission was presented as the only alternative to eviction.
+Notably, a 1013 (involuntary commitment) was not pursued.
+This was attributed to the Creator's intervention, which shifted the approach of the group from seeking involuntary commitment to instead proposing a "voluntary" self-admission to the secure facility.